MiguelDi/Election_Analysis/README.md

-### Example of a Statewide election
+### Statewide Election
-If you wanted to know the results of a statewide election while also knowing where the largest voter turn out for the county was.
+Statewide election while also knowing where the largest voter turn out for the county was.
 No need to change the code at all.
 Simply replace the original "election_results.csv" file with an updated "election_results.csv" file.
 The data should be housed exactly how it is currently housed, just with the additions of new candidates and counties.
 Example of how the current "election_results.csv" file looks.